Our Methodology

 This page explains how RunHonest calculates its predictions: every adjustment factor, why each one exists, and what the model cannot do.
 We think you should be able to verify our maths, disagree with our choices, and understand your output without taking anything on faith.

 Most running calculators output a single predicted time.
 We think that's misleading.
-The Riegel formula (the foundation of almost every marathon predictor) has a documented prediction error of ±5–10% even under good conditions.
+The Riegel formula (the foundation of almost every marathon predictor) has a well-recognised prediction error that widens as the D2/D1 ratio grows — particularly for recreational runners predicting marathon performance from shorter race results.
 Presenting a single number implies certainty that the underlying maths don't support.

 We output a range instead.
 The width of that range reflects how much confidence the available inputs give us.
 A half marathon run two weeks ago with strong training behind it earns a narrow range.
-A 5K run six months ago with light mileage earns a wide one.
+A 5K with light mileage earns a wide one.
 The range is honest about what we know and what we don't.

 Our adjustments are also deliberately conservative.
 They add time more readily than they remove it.
 This is intentional.
 For recreational runners, the consequences of going out too fast are severe and irreversible.
 Going out slightly too slow costs a handful of minutes.
 The asymmetry in risk justifies asymmetry in the model.